tiagolima2005/C_Exercises_Beginner/ReadMe.md

+[FINISHED}
-This are 5 beginner level exercises i asked ChatGPT for
+These are 5 beginner-level exercises I asked ChatGPT for